openbmc/openbmc/poky/documentation/dev-manual/building.rst

       in the script for information on how to use the tool.

-   -  *BitBake's "-S printdiff" Option:* Using this option causes BitBake to try to establish the closest signature match it can (e.g. in the shared state cache) and then run ``bitbake-diffsigs`` over the matches to determine the stamps and delta where these two stamp trees diverge.
+   -  *BitBake's "-S printdiff" Option:* Using this option causes BitBake to try to establish the most recent signature match (e.g. in the shared state cache) and then compare matched signatures to determine the stamps and delta where these two stamp trees diverge.

 Building Software from an External Source
 =========================================